trent-gill/new-student-advising/README.md

 * The Brandon University Homepage
 * How to Use the Online Registration System

-!
-The information in these videos will teach you the process of choosing courses and using advising resources to plan your academic year.
+<div class="alert alert-info" role="alert"><i class="fa fa-info-circle">The information in these videos will teach you the process of choosing courses and using advising resources to plan your academic year. </div>

 #### **4)	Complete the Advising Questionnaire in the New Student Advising Moodle course.**